sair-lab/AirLine/README.md

 # AirLine - demo code
-simply change the directory variable _sequencePath_ and run Airline_demo.py in any way youtube link: https://youtu.be/EKDx3Z9qYUQ
+simply change the directory variable _sequencePath_ and run Airline_demo.py in any way

+youtube link: https://youtu.be/EKDx3Z9qYUQ
 # !training code and checkpoint waiting to be uploaded!
-may have issue running on MacOS given dependency of dll libraries
+This code may have issue running on MacOS given dependency of dll libraries

 # Abstract
 Xiao Lin, Chen Wang.